bellerb/chess/README.md

 # Chess

 ### Description
 The following is a program for playing chess in the console written in python3.
-The program has been built to use the computer chess standard EPD (extended possition description) for loading and exporting game positions.
-The program also makes use of standard chess notation (english) as you would in an actual chess tournament so that the games can be universialy understood and later analysed.
+The program has been built to use the computer chess standard EPD (extended position description) for loading and exporting game positions.
+The program also makes use of standard chess notation (English) as you would in an actual chess tournament so that the games can be universally understood and later analysed.

 ### Board Display

 #### Pieces
-* White = Upper Case
+* White = Upper Case (Positive)
-* Black = Lower Case
+* Black = Lower Case (Negative)
 * P,p = Pawn (1,-1)
 * N,n = Knight (2,-2)
 * B,b = Bishop (3,-3)